Last updated: June 20, 2026

 Blinkers vs. Other Headgear: Choosing the Right Tool

-Blinkers are the most commonly used piece of focus equipment in U.S. racing, but they’re not the only option.
-Trainers have several tools available, and the right one depends on what specific problem you’re trying to solve.
-Understanding the alternatives helps owners have a more informed conversation with their trainer — and helps bettors understand when an equipment change is well-targeted versus when a trainer is just cycling through options.
+Blinkers are the most commonly used piece of focus equipment in US racing, but they’re not the only option.
+The right one depends on what specific problem you’re trying to solve.
+Understanding the alternatives helps owners have a more informed conversation with their trainer — and helps bettors understand when an equipment change is well-targeted versus when a trainer is cycling through options.

 | Equipment | What It Addresses | How It Differs From Blinkers | Best Fit |